kensixx/obsidian/Coding Interview University/Coding Interview University.md

 The `java.util.stream` package consists of classes, interfaces, and many types **to allow for functional-style operations over elements.**

+> **This is very synonymous or a Java-equivalent to the lambda expressions in JavaScript.**

 Key Definitions:
 - From a developer point of view, it is a new concept that might just look like a Collection, but it is in fact much different from a Collection.
 - A Stream **does not** hold any data.
 This is very important to keep that in mind and understand.
 	- There is no data in a _Stream_, however, there is data held in a _Collection_.
-- A Stream shouldn't Modify the Source
+- A Stream shouldn't Modify the Source.

 ## Stream Creation
 A _stream()_ default method is added to the _Collection_ interface and allows creating a `Stream<T>` using any collection as an element source: